Research committee chairman

 All research projects in the HHIRS, Rehabilitation Sciences (including applications to register for a research degree, final year undergraduate students undertaking a major project with research content, all post graduate degree students and all staff undertaking research projects) require approval from the Research & Ethics Committee to ensure compliance with relevant Pakistan Medical Research Council, PMRC regulations and best practice.
 To ensure compliance this form and any required supporting documentation (see overleaf) should be completed (in collaboration with the applicant’s tutor if the applicant is a student) and submitted as a single PDF file to the Committee’s servicing officer (see e-mail address below) along with one hard copy

-For all Design Undergraduate and Taught Postgraduate applications please return this completed form and any supporting documents to the Design Research Ethics Sub-Committee at email@example.com
+For all Design Undergraduate and Taught Postgraduate applications please completed the form and any supporting documents to the Design Research Ethics Sub-Committee at [email protected]

 Note: You should consider the following: